jia1/jia1.github.io/content/posts/core-react-training-day-1.md

     - We do this because the component gets regenerated along with the brand new state constants when we call `setMyState`.

 <!-- -->
-- We should memoise slow functions with `useMemo` so that we do not rerun it upon re-render.
+- We should memoise slow functions with `useMemo` so that we don't rerun it upon re-render.
   - From [the docs](https://reactjs.org/docs/hooks-reference.html#usememo), the hook accepts a dependency array as its second parameter.
 The function is re-computed if anything in the dependency array changes.
     - A dependency array is an array which contains variables whose values may change.